-The subsidy expense for direct or guaranteed loans disbursed during a fiscal year is the present value of estimated net cash flows for those loans or guarantees.
+The subsidy expense for direct or guaranteed loans disbursed during a fiscal year is the PV of estimated net cash flows for those loans or guarantees.
 For the fiscal year during which new direct or guaranteed loans are disbursed, the components of the subsidy expense of those new direct loans and loan guarantees are recognized separately among interest subsidy costs, default costs, fees and other collections, and other subsidy costs.
 Credit programs reestimate the subsidy cost allowance for outstanding direct loans and the liability for outstanding loan guarantees, by taking into account all factors that may have affected the estimated cash flows.
 Any adjustment resulting from the reestimates is recognized as a subsidy expense (or a reduction in subsidy expense).

-Direct loans obligated and loan guarantees committed before fiscal year 1992 are valued under two different methodologies within the government: the allowance-for-loss method and the present-value method.
+Direct loans obligated and loan guarantees committed before FY 1992 are valued under two different methodologies within the government: the allowance-for-loss method and the present-value method.
 Under the allowance-for-loss method, the outstanding principal of direct loans is reduced by an allowance for uncollectible amounts; the liability for loan guarantees is the amount the entity estimates would more likely than not require future cash outflow to pay default claims.
-Under the present-value method, the outstanding principal of direct loans is reduced by an allowance equal to the difference between the outstanding principal and the present value of the expected net cash flows.
-The liability for loan guarantees is the present value of expected net cash outflows due to the loan guarantees.
+Under the present-value method, the outstanding principal of direct loans is reduced by an allowance equal to the difference between the outstanding principal and the PV of the expected net cash flows.
+The liability for loan guarantees is the PV of expected net cash outflows due to the loan guarantees.
+See Note 4-Direct Loans and Loan Guarantees Receivable, Net and Loan Guarantees Liability for additional information.

-E. Inventories and Related Property
+E. Inventory and Related Property, Net

-Inventory is tangible personal property that is (1) held for sale, principally to federal entities, (2) in the process of production for sale, or (3) to be consumed in the production of goods for sale or in the provision of services for a fee.
+Inventory is tangible personal property that is 1) held for sale, principally to federal entities; 2) in the process of production for sale; or 3) to be consumed in the production of goods for sale or in the provision of services for a fee.
 OM&S is tangible personal property to be consumed in normal operations and stockpile materials are strategic and critical materials being held due to statutory requirements for use in national defense, conservation, or national emergencies.

 SFFAS No. 3, Accounting for Inventory and Related Property, requires that inventories, OM&S, and stockpile materials to be valued using either historical cost or a method that reasonably approximates historical cost.
-Historical cost methods include first-in-first-out, weighted average, and moving average.
+Historical cost methods may include first-in-first-out, weighted average, and MAC.
 Any other valuation method may be used if the results reasonably approximate one of the historical cost methods.
 FASAB issued additional guidance SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials, which permits a reporting entity to apply an alternative valuation method in establishing opening balances for inventory, OM&S, and stockpile materials and is intended to provide an alternative valuation method when historical records and systems do not provide a basis for valuation of opening balances in accordance with SFFAS No. 3.

-As the largest contributor of inventories and related property, DOD values substantially all of its inventory available and purchased for resale using the moving average cost method as of September 30, 2019.
-OM&S are valued using various methods including moving average cost, standard price, historical cost, replacement price, and direct method.
-DOD uses both the consumption method (expensed when issued to an end user for consumption in normal operations) and the purchase method (expensed when purchased) of accounting for OM&S. Stockpile Materials are accounted for using actual cost or the lower of cost or market method.
+As the largest contributor of inventory and related property, net; DOD values substantially all of its inventory available and purchased for resale using the MAC method as of September 30, 2020.
+OM&S are valued using various methods including MAC, standard price, historical cost, replacement price, and direct method.
+DOD uses both the consumption method (expensed when issued to an end user for consumption in normal operations) and the purchase method (expensed when purchased) of accounting for OM&S. Stockpile Materials are accounted for using MAC method.
 DOD continues to implement SFFAS No. 48, permitting alternative methods in establishing opening balances.
+See Note 5-Inventory and Related Property, Net, for additional information.

-F. Property, Plant, and Equipment
+F. General Property, Plant, and Equipment, Net